ScottLogic/blog/_posts/2026-03-05-microsoft-agent-framework-powering-up-your-agentic-teammate.md

 We quickly configured the Microsoft Foundry GPT-5 nano model and started planning our onboarding agent.

 We implemented DevUI (included with Microsoft Agent Framework), it was a nice addition for quickly visualising our agentic workflow and testing as we built.
-Also very useful when demonstrating functionality to stakeholders.
+Also very useful when demonstrating functionality to stakeholders, see screen grabs of workflows below.

-Example of the approval steps:
+Microsoft Agent Framework DevUI - Example of the approval steps:

 ![devui example of approval user]({{ site.github.url }}/dhunter/assets/maf-teammate/4-devui-approval.jpg)

-Example of the onboard steps:
+Microsoft Agent Framework DevUI - Example of the onboard steps:

 ![devui example of onboarded user]({{ site.github.url }}/dhunter/assets/maf-teammate/5-devui-onboard.jpg)